jdereg/json-io/README.md

 The `JsonReader / JsonWriter` code does not depend on any native or 3rd party libraries.

-_For useful and powerful Java utilities, check out java-util at http://github.com/jdereg/java-util_
+_For useful Java utilities, check out java-util at http://github.com/jdereg/java-util_

 ### Format
 **json-io** uses proper JSON format.
 As little type information is included in the JSON format to keep it compact as